-Trying To Identify Red Sox’s Biggest Need As Pivotal Offseason Begins
+NESN

 “The rotation needs to be addressed as well, but after letting Craig Kimbrel walk last year and struggling to find an answer in the ninth inning, Boston could try to address that spot this offseason unless newly-appointed chief baseball officer Chaim Bloom truly believes in Brandon Workman,” Feinsand wrote for MLB.com on Thursday.

 No doubt, the Red Sox must improve the bullpen.
-It largely was an issue during the club’s title run in 2018 before they got things figured out down the stretch and into the playoffs where they were able to use starters out of the bullpen.
+It largely was an issue during the club’s title run in 2018 before they got things figured out down the stretch and into the playoffs where they were able to use starters in relief.
 And if we’re going to use Bloom’s time with the Tampa Bay Rays to help predict his team-building habits, you have to believe the bullpen will be a major focus.
 The Red Sox appear destined for an even more data-driven operation, and you have to wonder whether Alex Cora will become even less likely to let his starting pitchers stay in games to face a lineup the third time through.

-So, Feinsand might actually be right when he points to the bullpen as an area of need, but is looking at it the wrong way?
+So, Feinsand might actually be right when he points to the bullpen as an area of need, but is he looking at it the wrong way?
 The Red Sox have made it no secret they’d prefer to get back under the luxury tax; signing a free-agent closer like Will Smith or Aroldis Chapman (as Feinsand suggests) won’t come cheap.
 If the Red Sox are trying to be smarter about how they spend their money, it probably doesn’t make sense for them to allocate that much money to someone who’s going to pitch one inning — the last inning — primarily in only situations the team is winning.

 This is going to sound intentionally simple-minded, but the Red Sox’s biggest offseason need is just finding more pitching innings.
 Put an even simpler way is they need to find better, more dependable pitchers.